cssim22/code-exercise/README.md

 This exercise should take 2 - 4 hours to complete.

 ### Business Requirements
-* The web application resembles the provided mock ups
+xx * The web application resembles the provided mock ups
 * The web application is accessible from the public internet

 ### Technical Requirements
-* Users can view the mock mail item data provided in the data.json file
-* Users can view 6 mail items per page, with a maximum of 3 mail items per row
+xx * Users can view the mock mail item data provided in the data.json file xx * Users can view 6 mail items per page, with a maximum of 3 mail items per row
-* Users can click through multiple pages when there are more than 6 mail items to display
-* Users can easily interact with the web application in all screen sizes
-* The codebase is pushed to a remote repository
+* Users can click through multiple pages when there are more than 6 mail items to display xx * Users can easily interact with the web application in all screen sizes xx * The codebase is pushed to a remote repository

 ### Resources
 * Assets